 Sitting in the very heart of the Dales, this cosy quaint holiday cottage is a superb self-catering base for visiting many popular areas including the Yorkshire Dales, Northumberland, Cumbria and the coast.
 Alternatively, enjoy the unspoilt beauty of County Durham or simply relax when you stay at Innkeepers Cottage.

-"Pheasant - Bowes" is a 2 bed holiday Lodge sleeping up to 4 guests in Durham.
+"Oak Cottage" is a 3 bed holiday Cottage sleeping up to 6 guests in Durham.

 "1 Braeside" is a 2 bed holiday Cottage sleeping up to 4 guests in Durham.
 Wearhead is a village in County Durham at the top of Weardale.
 Named after the source of the River Wear, the village boasts some of the highest peaks in County Durham.
 Wearhead is set in rural countryside with the nearest shop being 3 miles...

-"Lapwing - Bowes" is a 1 bed holiday Lodge sleeping up to 2 guests in Durham.
+"Knights Corner Stanhope Castle" is a 3 bed holiday Apartment sleeping up to 6 guests in Durham.

-"Garden Cottage" is a 1 bed holiday Cottage sleeping up to 3 guests in Durham.
-Situated in the heart of beautiful Teesdale close to the villages of Romaldkirk and Middleton is the small hamlet of Mickleton.
-Within Teesdale and just a few miles from the market town of Barnard Castle, this pretty village consists primarily...
+"Westfield Cottage" is a 3 bed holiday Cottage sleeping up to 6 guests in Durham.
+Situated in the heart of beautiful Teesdale is the small hamlet of Mickleton.
+Close to the villages of Romaldkirk and Middleton.
+This lovely little hamlet is within a few miles of the market town of Barnard Castle, making it an excellent base...

-Barnard CastleBishop AucklandDarlingtonDurhamHartlepoolLanchesterShotley BridgeStanhopeSearch within North East England
+Barnard CastleBishop AucklandDarlingtonDurhamFrosterleyHartlepoolLanchesterShotley BridgeStanhopeStanleySunderlandSearch within North East England

 In terms of culture, Durham has it all.
 As a recognised World Heritage Site, its architecture is the first point of call for visitors to the county.
 The Romanesque Cathedral, built as a shrine of worship to St Cuthbert, has an awe-inspiring structure that rests on land in the heart of the River Wear.
 Surrounded by deep woodlands and charming riverbanks, the Cathedral sits beautifully within the county.
 Durham Castle, and other monumental buildings used by the University, are close by and are also worth visiting if your interests lie in architecture.
 Dotted along the River Wear, through Durham city, are three main bridges (Framwellgate, Elvet and Prebends) which all offer beautiful views for visitors to see.